Jas-SinghFSU/hyprpanel-docs/docs/getting_started/installation.md

 ```

 ::: warning
-HyprPanel handles notifications through the AGS built-in notification service.
+HyprPanel handles notifications through the Astal notification service.
 If you're already using a notification daemon such as Dunst, Mako or SwayNC, you may have to stop them to prevent conflicts with HyprPanel.
 :::